This section describes the characteristics of different types of backups.

 Logical backups are performed with the MySQL server running.
 The server is not taken offline.

-...
-INTO OUTFILE statement.
-These work for any
+SELECT ...
+INTO OUTFILEstatement.
+These work for any storage engine, even

 Online backups take place while the MySQL server is running so that the database information can be obtained from the server.
 Offline backups take place while the server is stopped.
 This distinction can also be described as “hot” versus “cold” backups; a “warm” backup is one where the server remains running but locked against modifying data while you access database files externally.